Phil Ochs: Early life

+Education and journalism: 1956–1961

-From 1956 to 1958, Ochs was a student at the Staunton Military Academy in rural Virginia, and when he graduated he returned to Columbus and enrolled in the Ohio State University.
-Unhappy after his first quarter, he took a leave of absence and went to Florida.
-While in Miami, the 18-year-old Ochs was jailed for two weeks for sleeping on a park bench, an incident he would later recall:
+From 1956 to 1958, Ochs was a student at the Staunton Military Academy in rural Virginia.
+After graduating, he returned to Columbus and enrolled at Ohio State University.
+Unhappy after his first quarter, 18-year-old Ochs took a leave of absence and traveled to Florida, where he was jailed for two weeks for sleeping on a park bench in Miami, an incident he would later recall:

 Somewhere during the course of those fifteen days I decided to become a writer.
 My primary thought was journalism ... so in a flash, I decided—I'll be a writer and a major in journalism.

 Ochs returned to Ohio State to study journalism and developed an interest in politics, with a particular interest in the Cuban Revolution of 1959.
-At Ohio State, he met Jim Glover, a fellow student who was a devotee of folk music.
-Glover introduced Ochs to the music of Pete Seeger, Woody Guthrie, and The Weavers.
+At Ohio State, he met Jim Glover, a fellow student who was a devotee of folk music and whose father was a socialist.
+Glover introduced Ochs to the music of Pete Seeger, Woody Guthrie, and the Weavers.
 Glover taught Ochs how to play guitar, and they debated politics.
 Ochs began writing newspaper articles, often on radical themes.
-When the student paper refused to publish some of his more radical articles, he started his own underground newspaper called The Word.
+When the student paper refused to publish some of his more radical articles, he started his own underground newspaper called The Word, as well as writing for the satire magazine, The Sundial, with classmate R. L. Stine.
 His two main interests, politics and music, soon merged, and Ochs began writing topical political songs.
 Ochs and Glover formed a duet called "The Singing Socialists", later renamed "The Sundowners", but the duo broke up before their first professional performance and Glover went to New York City to become a folksinger.

-Ochs's parents and brother had moved from Columbus to Cleveland, and Ochs started to spend more time there, performing professionally at a local folk club called Farragher's Back Room.
+Ochs's parents and younger brother had moved from Columbus to Cleveland, and Ochs started to spend more time there, performing professionally at a local folk club called Farragher's Back Room.
 He was the opening act for a number of musicians in the summer of 1961, including the Smothers Brothers.
-Ochs met folksinger Bob Gibson that summer as well, and according to Dave Van Ronk, Gibson became "the seminal influence" on Ochs's writing.
+Ochs met folk singer Bob Gibson that summer as well, and according to Dave Van Ronk, Gibson became "the seminal influence" on Ochs' writing.
 Ochs continued at Ohio State into his senior year, but was bitterly disappointed at not being appointed editor-in-chief of the college newspaper, and dropped out in his last quarter without graduating.
 He left for New York, as Glover had, to become a folksinger.